-Whether you want to eat a sit-down meal or buffet or simply want to order a takeout turkey meal, you can make a reservation at many great restaurants in the Albuquerque metro area to guarantee your spot on this popular dining day.
+If you're in New Mexico this November and dining out for Thanksgiving appeals to you, Albuquerque actually offers quite a few options for finding a full-service feast.
+Whether you want to eat a formal sit-down meal or find casual meal options at a buffet, you can make a reservation at many great restaurants in the Albuquerque metro area to guarantee your spot on this popular dining day.

 Enjoy Thanksgiving dinner at the award-winning Bien Shur at the Sandia Resort & Casino where you'll not only get a delicious holiday meal but can also enjoy the spectacular view from the hotel's top floor.
 In addition to the regular menu, there will be seasonal specials offered from 1 to 7 p.m. as part of Bien Shur's holiday service.

-You can make a reservation at either the Corn Maiden or the Santa Ana Café for a Pueblo-style holiday feast featuring seafood, artisan cheeses, salad, turkey, ham, pork loin, and beef tenderloin along with sides like dressing and sweet potato casserole.
+You can make a reservation at either the Corn Maiden or the Santa Ana Café for a Pueblo-style holiday fast featuring seafood, artisan cheeses, salad, turkey, ham, pork loin, and beef tenderloin along with sides like dressing and sweet potato casserole.
 Both restaurants will be open from 11 a.m. to 5 p.m.

 Located inside the stylish Hotel Andaluz, MÁS Tapas y Vino will celebrate Thanksgiving with a traditional feast featuring the flavor and artistry of Spanish cooking.
 On the holiday menu, you'll find locally-sourced organic turkey along with favorite family-style side dishes including spiced dressing and chile-seasoned gravy.
 While usually a tapas bar, you won't have to worry about leaving MÁS Tapas y Vino hungry on Thanksgiving—the portions are great and the prices are fair.